 An affiliate of Citicorp Securities, Inc. from time to time conducts banking transactions with the Company and its subsidiaries in the normal course of business, and such affiliate is a party to certain of the Company's existing credit agreements.
+In addition, Citibank N.A., an affiliate of Citicorp Securities, Inc., will be the Trustee under the Senior Indenture for the Notes.
 An amount that may exceed 10% of the net proceeds from the sale of the Notes will be used to repay the indebtedness under such credit agreements.
 Accordingly, this offering is being conducted in conformity with Rules 2710(8) and 2720(c)(3) of the Conduct Rules of the National Association of Securities Dealers, Inc.